YasBenAll/fact-ai-project/README.md

 This repository contains the code used for the paper [On the reproducibility of ”Fairness Guarantees under Demographic Shift”](https://arxiv.org/abs/2030.12345).
 It is largely similar to the original codebase of the ICLR 2022 paper [Fairness Guarantees under Demographic Shift](https://openreview.net/forum?id=wbPObLm6ueA), but contains the following contributions:

-- An env.yaml file containing the correct requirements for reproducing the experiments.
+- An env.yaml file containing the correct requirements for reproducing the experiments
 - Adjustments made to the code to run it without errors on all machines (Linux, Windows, and Mac)
-- Result aggregation and saving to json for ease of inspection
+- Code to aggregate and save results to json, calculation of statistics and generation of latex tables

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+- Additional experiments on different bound sizes and optimization methods

 ## Requirements